Actions

 A bug in Sonic 3 causes the Sonic & Knuckles version of the theme to play.
 This programming oversight (where the game loads the music at ID 18 instead of 2E) reveals the late nature of Jackson and his sound team's involvement in Sonic 3.
 The 1993-11-03 prototype seems to support this theory, as it only contains the Sonic & Knuckles version.

-Reappears in Sonic the Hedgehog Pocket Adventure, Sonic & Knuckles • Sonic The Hedgehog 3, and Virtual Sonic (voice samples).
+The Sonic & Knuckles version reappears in Sonic the Hedgehog Pocket Adventure, Sonic & Knuckles • Sonic The Hedgehog 3, and Virtual Sonic (voice samples).

 Boss Theme ID Version(s) Team Credit(s)